-Now, you can run your code on your DIY automobile.
+Now, your code is ready.
+You can run it on your DIY automobile.
 The last step is installation of the RemoteXY application on your mobile phone.
 You can find this application in Google Play Shop.
 Then pair your mobile phone with the Bluetooth module, which will be called HC-06.
 The password is 1234.